 Pants - Khaki slacks or khaki shorts (belt required)

-Khaki pants (belt required and positioned at top of hip)
+Khaki pants w/ black belt and positioned at top of the hip

 Click Link for Document Download - Academy Dress

-****Students who do not comply will be given a change of clothing to wear for the remainder of the day.
+****Students who do not comply will be given a change of clothing to wear when available for the remainder of the day.
 This procedure limits the loss of classroom contact time.

 GENERAL CODE OF APPEARANCE as per Duval County Public School System